 Lupin studied him before finally replying, "You aren't fine Harry.
 You haven't eaten a decent meal in three weeks, you've hardly slept, and you've been tearing yourself up with guilt, am I right?"

-"OK, I guess I have gone a little bit over board on the guilt trip, but I can't help it.
+"Okay, I guess I have gone a little bit over board on the guilt trip, but I can't help it.
 It's all my fault that Sirius is...that he's gone," Harry cried out.
-His eyes watering, he quickly dropped his gaze, but just as quickly, he pulled himself together...he didn't want Remus to see him like this.
+His eyes watering, he quickly dropped his gaze, but just as quickly, he pulled himself together.
+He didn't want Remus to see him like this.

 Remus pushed his chin up so that Harry was looking at him.
 "No Harry, it isn't your fault.
 Sirius is..." he stopped and sighed, choosing his words carefully.
 "Don't say that, Harry.
 Sirius wouldn't want you to suffer.
 Look, how would you like to get out of here tomorrow?" he asked, trying to get Harry on another topic of discussion.

-Remus looked at him, not understanding the young man's sudden confusion.
+Remus looked at him, obviously not understanding the young man's sudden confusion.
 "Grimmuald Place, why?"

 Remus nodded.
 "Deal.
 Now, how about some food and some sleep?
 You look like you could use some sandwiches.
 Molly made some so I could bring them to you; she doesn't trust these muggles."
 He brought out a tray of sandwiches.